webplatform/docs-wpd/Editors_Guide/step_7_prepare_and_upload_assets_for_articles/index.md

 ---
-title: Step 7: Prepare and upload assets for articles
+title: 'Step 7: Prepare and upload assets for articles'
 summary: 'This is Step 7 of the Editor''s Guide.'
 tags:
   - Basic